Making transport more robust and interpretable by moving data through a small number of anchor points: Experiments

-When compared with OT, both our method and FC provide more stable class recovery, even with significant amounts of perturbations (Figure~\ref{fig:gmm}).
-When we examine the error term in the transport plan, we observe that, in most cases, the OT plan deviates rapidly for small amounts of perturbation.
-Both FC and \alg appear to have similar performance across rotations.
+When compared with OT, both our method and \fc provide more stable class recovery, even with significant amounts of perturbations (Figure~\ref{fig:gmm}).
+When we examine the error term in the transport plan, we observe that, in most cases, the OT plan deviates rapidly, even for small amounts of perturbations.
+Both \fc and \alg appear to have similar performances across rotations while OT's performance decreases quickly.
 In experiment (b), we found that both \alg variants provide substantial improvements on classification subject to outliers, implying the applicability of \alg for noisy data.
-In experiment (c), we study \alg in the high dimensional setting, we find that \lotwa behaves similarly to FC with some degradation in performance after the dimension increases beyond $70$.
-Next in experiment (d), we fix the number of components in the target to be $10$, while varying the number of components in the source from 4 to 10.
+In experiment (c), we study \alg in the high-dimensional setting; we find that \lotwa behaves similarly to \fc with some degradation in performance after the dimension increases beyond $70$.
+Next, in experiment (d), we fix the number of components in the target to be $10$, while varying the number in the source from 4 to 10.
 In contrast to the outlier experiment in (b), \lotwa shows more resilience to mismatches between the source and target.
-On the bottom of plot (d), we show the 2-Wasserstein distance (blue) and latent Wasserstein distance (orange) defined in Proposition \ref{prop1}.
-This shows that the 2-Wasserstein distance does indeed provide a lower bound on the latent Wasserstein distance.
-Finally, we look at the effect of transport rank on \alg and FC in (e).
-The plot shows that the slopes of change for \alg are more flat than FC while maintaining similar performance.
+At the bottom of plot (d), we show the 2-Wasserstein distance (blue) and latent Wasserstein discrepancy (orange) defined in Proposition \ref{prop1}.
+This shows that the latent Wasserstein discrepancy does indeed provide an upper bound on the 2-Wasserstein distance.
+Finally, we look at the effect of transport rank on \alg and \fc in (e).
+The plot shows that the slope for \alg is flatter than \fc while maintaining similar performances.